-- 8.3 Headteachers report on behaviour and bullying at governance meetings.
-This forms the monitoring and evaluation function of the proprietor. - 8.4 Where there are concerns regarding the school's approach to dealing with bullying, these will be explored by the Director of Education (DE).
+- 8.1 Each Headteacher is responsible for maintaining a behaviour log which includes instances of bullying. - 8.2 The Headteacher is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact. - 8.3 Headteachers report on behaviour and bullying at governance meetings.
+This forms the monitoring and evaluation function of the proprietor. - 8.4 Where there are concerns regarding the school's approach to dealing with bullying, these will be explored by the European Director of Education.

 Ownership and consultation

 Document sponsor (role) Group Director of Education

 Document author (name) Karen Nicholson, ADE.

-, , , Review John Coleman, ADE, 2018
+Review John Coleman, ADE, 2018

 Review David Baldwin, DE, 2019